UIC Flames

-Nickname &and branding
+Branding

 UIC Athletics is known as the Flames in reference to the Great Chicago Fire.
-The school's primary colors are Fire Engine Red and Navy Pier Blue, the latter being the original location of UIC's campus.
-The Flames regularly incorporate the Light Blue and Red Stars of the Flag of Chicago and the iconic Chicago skyline into their uniforms and branding.
+The school's primary colors are fire engine red and Navy Pier blue, as Navy Pier was the original location of UIC's campus.
+The Flames regularly incorporate the light blue and red stars of the flag of Chicago and the iconic Chicago skyline into their uniforms and branding.

 History

 UIC athletics began with the College of Physicians and Surgeons (P&S) in the 1880s with their basketball and football teams whose team colors were red (blood) and iodoform (iodine).
 P&S eventually affiliated with and then became absorbed into the University of Illinois forming its College of Medicine.